forestryio/forestry.io/hugo/content/docs/editing.md

 ---
 Forestry allows developers and editors to manage their website in a variety of different ways.
 This enables developers to build powerful, static sites while empowering editors to take full control over their content.

-For more information on developer and editor roles see [user roles](/docs/settings/collaborators/#site-access-levels)
+Forestry set defaults for Hugo and Jekyll, other static site generators have to be configure content sections manually in the sidebar settings.

+A draft toggle is displayed by default for Hugo and Jekyll sites, other static site generators can add a toogle field to their front matter template to mimick this feature.

 ![](/uploads/2018/01/10.png)

 ## Pages

 The most basic type of content in Forestry is a page.
 Pages are any ungrouped content in your static site, such as an about page or contact page.
-They appear in the _Pages_ collection under _Content_ in the sidebar.
+For Hugo and Jekyll, they appear in the _Pages_ collection under _Content_ in the sidebar.
+Just point Forestry to your content in the sidebar settings to add new sections.

 {{% tip %}}
 In **Hugo**, pages are any [content files](/docs/faqs/glossary/content-files/) stored inside of the root of the `content/` folder.